 - The Young Indiana Jones Chronicles — a Nintendo game that simply follows the storyline of the TV series.

 - Young Indiana Jones and the Instruments of Chaos — a Sega video game that contradicts and conflicts with TV series.

 - The “Old Indy” episode bookends from the Young Indiana Jones Chronicles.
 As they

 originally aired, each episode of The Young Indiana Jones Chronicles featured brief opening and closing sequences of 93-year-old Indy in modern New York City.
 When the series was re-edited for DVD, these were dropped.
 Since the Old Indy sequences have been discarded by Lucasfilm and are no longer officially available for viewing, I consider them out of canon.
 There’s a few of them on YouTube, and actor George Hall, with his high, reedy voice and fussy mannerisms, is nothing like Indy, who at least should retain some of Harrison Ford’s baritone rumble, even in old age (probably more so, if the real-life Harrison Ford is anything to go by.)
 One thing this project has done is given me a deeper appreciation of how much Ford brings to the table in portraying this character, and how much his presence is missed in all the print and TV iterations

-The chronology will appear in installments over the next five months.
+The chronology will appear in installments over the next six months.
 Part 1: Childhood, Part 2: Risks and Rewards, Part 3: The Young Archaeologist, Part 4: Fortune and Glory, Part 5: The Later Adventures, and the much shorter Part 6: The Final Years and Appendices.

 Overall, it turned out to be a much more challenging — and frustrating — project than my James Bond chronology.
 It is also easily the most epic blogging project I’ve ever foisted upon you…and I can’t say I was sorry to close the book on our intrepid archaeologist.